 Coconut White Balsamic Shrimp with Garlic & Chili

 This shrimp dish is quick, savory, and easy to prepare.
-Coconut White Balsamic adds a light, clean sweetness that’s meant to be tasted, while Garlic & Roasted Chili Olive Oil brings gentle heat and depth.
-Persian Lime Olive Oil adds a bright citrus finish that keeps the dish balanced and fresh.
-It’s a simple recipe that works well for weeknight dinners or relaxed meals at home.
+Coconut White Balsamic adds a light, clean sweetness that’s meant to be tasted, while Garlic & Roasted Chili Olive Oil brings a gentle, built-in heat and depth.
+Persian Lime Olive Oil finishes the dish with a bright citrus lift that keeps everything balanced and fresh.
+It’s simple, fast, and built for everyday cooking with clean, layered flavor.

 1½ pounds raw shrimp, peeled and deveined